 Chauvel Tuesdays – Cult Cinema

-Chauvel Tuesdays brings you the best in cult cinema, every second Tuesday at 7:00pm from June 26.
-Contained within curated seasons, Chauvel Tuesdays kicks off with a season of crime.
+Chauvel Tuesdays brings you the best in cult cinema, every second Tuesday at 7:00pm from October 23.
+Contained within curated seasons, Chauvel Tuesdays presents a season of Westerns.

 Tickets are a steal at only $10.00 for standard admission, and $8.00 for our Palace Movie Club members.